CopilotC-Nvim/CopilotChat.nvim/README.md

   name = 'CopilotChat', -- Name to use in chat separator = '---', -- Separator to use in chat history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history
-  -- default prompts
-  prompts = {
+  callback = nil, -- Callback to use when ask response is received -- default prompts prompts = {
     Explain = {